 Repair-reuse-reduce is the only responsible way to treat your garments and – at the same time – look after the environment.
 To extend the life of your AIAYU products, we offer repairs for 5 years after the purchase date for all knitwear, and two years for woven cotton and cotton jersey.
-Buy a repair fee online and let us help you.
+Go to repair shopping fee.

 Wash according to the instructions relating to the specific material your garment is made of.
 You will find these details in the ‘Care’ section under each product.
 A good rule of thumb is to wash gently by hand, or at low temperature/low cycle if you use machine.
 Please note that by following these steps, you can prolong the life of your AIAYU – simply by washing and storing the correct way.

 By investing in high quality products from AIAYU, you are also investing in a long-term solution for your wardrobe.
 Our designs are timeless and made to last in durable natural materials, making them trusted investment pieces that you will return to again and again.
 If you are no longer fond of a product, we encourage you to pass it on.
 Repair holes and wear with care.
 Never discard an item – there is always an alternative solution.

 The best way to avoid moth infestations in your clothes is to use your woolens regularly instead of leaving them unworn in a dark drawer somewhere.
 When stored away for summer, keep your wool in an airtight container, and add dried lavender or cedar wood as natural repellents.
 Remember to wash before storing.